aadulan/Y3S2_revision/computer_security/notes.md

 ### Some Risks in Allowing for VPNs and Tunneling
 > payloads of a series of network packets are en- capsulated in a different delivery protocol that might otherwise be blocked by a firewall
 > an information-leakage attack, such as sending company secrets out of a compromised network using HTTP packets, becomes more difficult to detect when protocols relying on tunneling are used

-## Usable Security
-> = Humans + Security Technology
-> think what skills they have and what they don't have

 ## Chapter 6.2 Firewalls
 > firewalls can be employed to filter incoming or outgoing traffic based on a predefined set of rules that are called firewall policies